 Braskem was created by following the most modern practices of Corporate Governance , based on principles that favor transparency and respect for all shareholders, establishing the conditions for the development and maintenance of a long-term relationship with its investors.

-This commitment is ratified by the Articles of Incorporation of the Company , which provide, for example, in case of alienation of control, the extension of the right of sale to minority shareholders, under the same conditions offered to the controlling shareholders - integral tag along.
-According to the Articles of Corporation, the operation of a permanent Watchdog Committee is also assured, in which the minority shareholders have the right to elect a member and his respective substitute.
+This commitment is ratified by the Articles of Incorporation of the Company , which provide, for example, in case of alienation of control, the extension of the right of sale to all minority shareholders, under the same conditions offered to the controlling shareholders - 100% tag along.
+According to the Articles of Corporation, the operation of a standing Audit Board is also assured, in which the minority shareholders have the right to elect a member and his respective substitute.

-The Company also meets some requirements of Level 2 and Novo Mercado (special listing segments of BM&FBOVESPA companies), such as:
+The Company also meets some requirements of Level 2 and Novo Mercado (special listing segments of B3 companies), such as: